jackmaden/philosophybreak/src/pages/articles/metaphysics-what-is-it-why-is-it-important-today/index.md

 A quick, dirty, and by no means foolproof way to distinguish metaphysics from the sciences is as follows: the sciences concern the specific ‘how’ of reality, metaphysics concerns the general ‘what’ and ‘why’.

-For example, physicists may investigate the charge of a particle.
-A metaphysician asks what _is_ charge, and what _is_ a particle?
-A physicist may investigate how particles causally interact.
-A metaphysician attempts to characterize causation itself.
+For example, physicists may investigate the charge of a particle; a metaphysician asks what _is_ charge, and what _is_ a particle?

+A physicist may investigate how particles causally interact; a metaphysician attempts to characterize causation itself.

 A physicist may investigate the origins of the universe and theorize about its fundamental laws; a metaphysician asks [_why_ the universe exists](/articles/why-does-anything-exist/) — and _why_ its laws obtain the way they do.

 A physicist uses mathematics to express theory; a metaphysician asks what numbers are (i.e. whether numbers actually exist, or if they’re just useful fictions).

 Indeed, ontology — the study of being or what it means for something to exist — has been a key battleground for metaphysicians throughout the ages.

 ![why does anything exist](./metaphysics-why.jpg "Why is there something rather than nothing?")